SrikarsGit/Apple-Retail-Stores-Sales-Analysis-SQL/README.md

 CREATE INDEX sales_product_id ON sales(product_id);
 ```
 Execution Time: ~4–8 ms

 The query used the index to directly locate relevant rows, drastically reducing lookup time.

+In short, query optimization—especially using indexes—is essential for building high-performance, scalable data systems, and this project helped me put those principles into practice.

 ## Skills Highlighted